leads2b/receita-tools/tools/README.md

     $ php company.php > companies.csv

-To create a CSV with information about the activities of each company, run the the program `activities.php` to each activity type you need, like:
+To create a CSV with information about the activities of each company, run the program `activities.php` to each activity type you need, like:

     $ php activities.php -m > main_activities.csv